Specy/specy-app/src/posts/being-a-psychologist-to-your-overthinking-llm.md

 That you want to classify as being "true" or "false".

-You write out your prompt that asks the LLM to return a list of classifications.
+You write out a prompt that asks the LLM to return a list of classifications.
 You obviously want to match the ID with the result from the LLM so you ask to give both the ID and the classification.
 Your prompt might look something like

 ```xml
 You need to classify a set of facts as being true or false: